-Juliette is a profoundly gifted 6-years-old 6th grader and Davidson Young Scholar who paints from her observation and imagination.
+Juliette is a profoundly gifted 7-years-old Davidson Young Scholar who is enrolled in 6th and 7th grade classes and paints from her observation and imagination.
 Juliette started with abstract painting when she was eight months old.
 By the time Juliette was 3 years old, people approached her parents to buy her paintings.
 She started to paint landscapes and narrative art at the age of four, without any targeted instruction and with an intuitive ease that is notable.
 With the proceeds from the sales of her paintings, Juliette has raised tens of thousands of dollars for Asian American Donor Program to help blood cancer patients find a match.
 This child philanthropist has also contributed to Race to Erase MS, Ladies Who Rock 4 A Cause, Oakland Public Education Fund, Art in Action, Mensa Foundation, APA Heritage Foundation, and Asian Inc. She has guest starred in podcasts as a child philanthropist.
-Juliette has already donated over $70,000 to numerous non-profits.
+Juliette has already donated over $85,000 to numerous non-profits.

 Juliette was the 1st place winner of the 2021 U.S. Kids Cover Art Competition, and she's a finalist at the Art Battle* Oakland.
 Juliette's paintings have been featured on the cover of two national magazines, Young Mensan Magazine and Humpty Dumpty Magazine, three separate times.
 She has been giving painting tutorials on live television and on her YouTube Channel since age 4.
 Juliette teaches painting classes to children and adults, including at Reno’s Farmer’s Market and to William Land Elementary teachers.
 Her art has been exhibited at the Reno Tahoe International Art Show, Discovery Museum San Jose, The Reno Generator.
 Juliette demonstrates her highly intuitive, curious nature by making shockingly astute observations and predictions, much of which are expressed through her art, poetry and music.